 - Extensions: An extension, unlike a subclass, will add new functions to an existing type.
 This allows you to extend and reuse existing types without having to subclass them.
 Existing types can be made to follow a protocol using a protocol extension, which aids in the creation of composable programs.

 - Generics: A generic is a type or function that is adaptable.
 A generic function, for example, can multiply integers and doubles without having to declare the same function twice.
 This enables you to share/reuse functionality across many kinds without having to subclass or repeat code.
 Furthermore, opaque types make a concrete type dependent on its implementation, allowing for even more code flexibility.

 Thanks to the Swift inheritance, you can save much time for writing Swift code for your iOS app development.
-If you are looking for useful and clearly instruction about Swift, you should consider the following article:
+If you are looking for useful and clear instruction about Swift, you should consider the following articles: